almog-gueta/VQA/README.md

 This project is an assignment for Deep Learning course.
 The topic of the project is multimodel problems- specifically, visual question answering (VQA).

-In the folder you can see the instruction of the assignment, and a report of what we have done in the project.
+In the repo you can find the instructions for the assignment, and a report of what we have done in the project.

 Our proposed model is an ensemble of 3 models: